Gloucester Road tube station: Sub-surface station

 On 1 February 1872, the DR opened a northbound branch from its station at Earl's Court to connect to the West London Extension Joint Railway (WLEJR, now the West London line) at Addison Road (now Kensington (Olympia)).
 From that date the Outer Circle service began running over the DR's tracks.
 The service was run by the North London Railway (NLR) from its terminus at Broad Street (now demolished) in the City of London via the North London line to Willesden Junction, then the West London Line to Addison Road and the DR to Mansion House – at that time the eastern terminus of the DR.

 From 1 August 1872, the Middle Circle service also began operations through Gloucester Road, running from Moorgate along the MR's tracks on the north side of the Inner Circle to Paddington, then over the Hammersmith & City Railway (H&CR) track to Latimer Road, then, via a now demolished link, on the WLEJR to Addison Road and the DR to Mansion House.
 The service was operated jointly by the H&CR and the DR.

 On 30 June 1900, the Middle Circle service was withdrawn between Earl's Court and Mansion House, and, on 31 December 1908, the Outer Circle service was also shortened to terminate at Earl's Court.
+The station was redesigned by Metropolitan Railway consultant architect George Campbell Sherrin, including removing of the elliptical roof.
 In 1949, the Metropolitan line-operated Inner Circle route was given its own identity on the tube map as the Circle line.
 In 1907, "Brompton" was dropped from the station's name to bring it into accordance with the deep-level station.

 In the 1970s, the eastbound Circle line platform was taken out of use and the track layout was rearranged to remove the westbound Circle line track and widen the island platform.
 The eastbound Circle and District lines both serve the north side of the island platform and the westbound Circle line which was redirected to serve the south side of the island platform.
 The disused platform is used for Art on the Underground installations, often placed into the brick recesses in the northern retaining wall.
 In the 1990s a deck was constructed above the District and Circle line platforms on which was constructed a shopping mall and apartment building.